h4k1m0u/flask-imgur-memes/README.md

 #Imagur Memes:
-* This web-app gets (/top) memes from https://imgur.com/top.
+* This web-app gets (/top) memes from https://imgur.com/g/memes.
-* User can save an image on disk & on an sqlite db.
+* User can save an image on disk (/static folder) & on an sqlite db.
 * Saved images can be consulted later.

 ##Prequisite:
 Requests library (http://docs.python-requests.org).
+Sqlite3 library.